 |Minor eleventh||m11, min11|

-While there are a large number of different chord types, when first starting out on guitar, you will mostly start out learning open position major chords (A, B, C, D, E ,F, G) before progressing to minor chords and then on to more complex chord shapes such as suspended and diminished chords as required.
+While there are any number of available voicings, when first starting out on guitar, you will start out learning open position major chords (A, B, C, D, E ,F, G) before progressing to minor chords and then on to more complex shapes such as suspended and diminished.

-In many cases learning the major chords and a handful of minor chords will allow you to play a large number of songs, as many popular songs consist of a relatively small number of chords e.g. many popular songs consist of just three or four chords.
+In many cases learning the major and a handful of minor chords will allow you to play a large number of songs, as many popular songs consist of just three or four chords.
 I’ve listed some of these below:

 |Get Back||The Beatles||A, G, D|